fgiolli/magentosh/README.md

 # magentosh
+Made in Python 3

-stuffs to do
+##There are many stuffs to do
-loop for more plays
+Like loop for more plays
-def get_selfHP
+get_selfHP is not terminated